Tips for a Calm, Clutter-Free Holiday

 Establish new traditions

 Gift giving and receiving can be a sensitive subject, especially with family.
-I have heard numerous accounts from our clients where they tried to tell their family they didn’t want physical gifts (especially for their kids), but the family didn’t respect their wishes.
+I have heard numerous accounts from our clients who tried to tell their family they didn’t want physical gifts (especially for their kids), but the family didn’t respect their wishes.
 Sometimes this conversation can take a few tries and a little time and patience.
-I think it’s important to give family a list of alternatives to physical gifts rather than “no gifts” if they want to give you something.
+It may be helpful to give your family a list of alternatives to physical gifts rather than “no gifts” if they want to give you something.
 Here’s a list of experience based gifts I’ve put together: “Clutter-Free Gift Ideas for Anyone”

-My friend Alison Mazurek of @600sqftandababy created this amazing resource: “Starting a Tough Conversation About Fewer Gifts (I Wrote a Letter to Help!)”
+If you need help getting this conversation started with your family, my friend Alison Mazurek of @600sqftandababy created this resource: “Starting a Tough Conversation About Fewer Gifts (I Wrote a Letter to Help!)”

 Minimize consumption

 The focus of the season can often be around shopping and sales.
 As I’m writing this post, it’s 8:30a on Black Friday and I’ve received about ten emails offering deep sales.
-I’ve deleted all of them; I value a calm, clutter free home over a sale.
+I’ve deleted all of them; I value a calm, clutter-free home over a sale.
 You know the saying—save 100% by not buying it.
-If it’s something I already needed/wanted and it’s on sale, great.
+If it’s something I already needed/wanted and it’s on sale, great, maybe now is the time to buy it.
 Otherwise, I choose to pass.
 I wrote a Minima Journal about this subject if you’d like to learn more: “Prevent Consumption Clutter with These Mindful Shopping Habits”